vadanrod14/RA.Aid/README.md

 **Develop software autonomously.**

 RA.Aid (pronounced "raid") helps you develop software autonomously.
-It was made by putting `aider` (https://aider.chat/) in a LangChain ReAct agent loop.
-This unique combination allows developers to leverage `aider`'s code editing capabilities while benefiting from LangChain's agent-based task execution framework.
+It is a standalone coding agent built on LangGraph's agent-based task execution framework.
 The tool provides an intelligent assistant that can help with research, planning, and implementation of multi-step development tasks.
+RA.Aid can optionally integrate with `aider` (https://aider.chat/) via the `--use-aider` flag to leverage its specialized code editing capabilities.

 The result is **near-fully-autonomous software development**.